albbra/Hololive_Schedule_WPF/README.md

 ## Usage:

 1. **Running the Application**:
-   - Execute the `Hololive_Schedule_WPF.exe` file to launch the application.
+   - Download the folder `net6.0-windows` from the dir `Hololive_Schedule_WPF\bin\Debug` then execute the `Hololive_Schedule_WPF.exe` file to launch the application.
 The schedule will be dynamically loaded upon startup.

 2. **Navigating the Schedule**:
    - Use the vertical scrollbar or the mouse wheel to scroll through the list of streams.